base/base-runtimes/readme.md

 $ npm i base-runtimes --save
 ```

-This plugin is a basic wrapper for [composer-runtimes][] and [composer][], see those libraries to learn more about available features and options, or to report issues related to runtimes colors or formatting.
+This plugin is a basic wrapper for [composer-runtimes](https://github.com/doowb/composer-runtimes) and [composer](https://github.com/jonschlinkert/composer), see those libraries to learn more about available features and options, or to report issues related to runtimes colors or formatting.

 ## Usage